-The truth about our computerized election systems; Recommendations and suggestions for effective advocacy
+Handout: The truth about our computerized election systems; Recommendations for advocating for hand marked paper ballots

 By Jennifer Cohn